Tencent/TSeer/Introduction.en.md

 * IDC Grouping

-  The IDC grouping routing can be viewed approximately as a nearby access.
+  The IDC grouping routing can be viewed approximately as a nearest access.

 This method is divided into two levels.
 The first level is the physical group, which is the smallest group scheduling unit.
 The physical group is assigned a unified identification name according to the room or area where the node is located.
 The second level is the logical group made up of physical groups, which can assign a unified identification name to a larger area.